Why Most Asset Tracking Solutions Fail After The Pilot?

 An added value proposition is our subscription-based pricing model, which you can learn about here.

-1. Hard to scale in the real world
+1. Hard to scale beyond pilot conditions

 Most asset tracking programs look fine during pilots.
 Limited assets.
 Limited locations.
 Controlled movement.